 This is exactly the same error message which we’ve got with errors 0×80070005, 0×80240437, 0x80073cf9.
 This problem occurs when the Windows Update agent file Wups2.dll is registered incorrectly.

 Thus this solution is re-registration of Windows Update files.
 Before proceeding to the solution mentioned below, I suggest you run the Windows App Troubleshooter and System File Checker scan once.
 Maybe you will get lucky and fix this problem.
 Otherwise, follow this:

 1. Press Windows Key + R, type notepad to open Notepad.

-2. Copy and paste following commands in Notepad:
+2. Copy and paste the following commands in Notepad: